Bank of Baroda: 1990s

-In 1992, BoB opened an OBU in Mauritius, but closed its representative office in Sydney.
-The next year BoB took over the London branches of Union Bank of India and Punjab & Sind Bank (P&S).
-P&S's branch had been established before 1970 and Union Bank's after 1980.
+In 1992, BoB opened an OBU in Mauritius and closed its representative office in Sydney.
+The next year, BoB took over the London branches of Union Bank of India and Punjab & Sind Bank (P&S).
+P&S's branch had been established before 1970, and Union Bank's after 1980.
 The Reserve Bank of India ordered the takeover of the two following the banks' involvement in the Sethia fraud in 1987 and subsequent losses.

 A Bank of Baroda branch at Dubai Creek.

 In 1996, BoB Bank entered the capital market in December with an initial public offering (IPO).
 The government of India is still the largest shareholder, owning 66% of the bank's equity.

 In 1997, BoB opened a branch in Durban.
-The next year BoB bought out its partners in IUB International Finance in Hong Kong.
-Apparently this was a response to regulatory changes following Hong Kong's reversion to the People's Republic of China.
+The next year, BoB bought out its partners in IUB International Finance in Hong Kong.
+Apparently, this was a response to regulatory changes following Hong Kong's reversion to the People's Republic of China.
 The now wholly owned subsidiary became Bank of Baroda (Hong Kong), a restricted license bank.
 BoB also acquired Punjab Cooperative Bank in a rescue.
-BoB incorporate a wholly–owned subsidiary, BOB Capital Markets, for broking business.
+BoB incorporates a wholly–owned subsidiary, BOB Capital Markets, for broking business.

-In 1999, BoB merged in Bareilly Corporation Bank in another rescue.
+In 1999, BoB merged with Bareilly Corporation Bank as part of another rescue.
 At the time, Bareilly had 64 branches, including four in Delhi.
 In Guyana, BoB incorporated its branch as a subsidiary, Bank of Baroda Guyana.
 BoB added a branch in Mauritius and closed its Harrow Branch in London.